MEHopper / New Media Museum

 Hopper, M.E.
 (2014, April).
 Digital arts preservation in the Northeast [Panel Discussion].
 Art Technology New England (ATNE), Boston Cyberarts Gallery, Boston, MA.

 Hopper, M.E.
 (2014, April).
-Children’s Machines [Exhibit].
+Children’s machines [Exhibit].
 Vintage Computer Festival East 9.1, Wall, NJ.

 Hopper, M.E.
 (2014, March).
-New Media Museum Sampler [Exhibit].
+New Media Museum sampler [Exhibit].
 Microsoft NERD Center 1 Memorial Drive, Cambridge, MA.

 Hopper, M.E.
 (2014, January).
 Computer Museums: here & there, now & then… [Presentation].
 Microsoft NERD Center, Cambridge, MA.